abhishekdev/vagrant-jantos/README.md

 	- Download Sun Java JDK 6 ( update 45 ) from [here](http://www.oracle.com/technetwork/java/javasebusiness/downloads/java-archive-downloads-javase6-419409.html#jdk-6u45-oth-JPR).
 Use the jdk-6u*-linux-x64-rpm.bin file.
 	- Put it in the folder `[projectroot]/install/java/` (Create directories if required)

+* If Oracle needs to be installed

+	- Download Oracle XE 11g from [here](http://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/index.html).
+Use the oracle-xe-11.2.0-1.0.x86_64.rpm.zip file
+	- Put in `[projectroot]/install/oracle/` (Create directories if required)

 * For Windows Hosts:
 	- Ensure that you have VirtualBox directory in your `%PATH%`.
 Usually `Program Files\Oracle\VirtualBox` for deafult installs